 Batch insert example

 The configuration should suit the data set you are about to inject using BatchInsert.
 Lets say we have a random-like graph with 10M nodes and 100M relationships.
-Each node (and maybe some relationships) have different properties of string and Java primitive types (but no arrays).
-The important thing with a random graph will be to give lots of memory to the relationship and node store:
+Each node (and maybe some relationships) have different properties of string and Java primitive types.
+The important thing is that the page cache has enough memory to work with, that it doesn’t slow down the BatchInserter: